Did you heard the name of the Guitar Brand whose Guitars sells out within a couple of days as soon as it gets stock up?

 But, these are minor issues and this is not a $500 - $800 guitar, so expecting these kind of minor details perfection not seems fair at first place.

 And these bindings imperfection does not effect the playability at all.
-So, Its not worth considering that much.
+So, Its not something you should stretch upon.

 And I think we can understand why there's some finishing issue before shipping the guitars.

 Because the biggest challenge with the firefly guitar brand is that they are not able to cope up with the increasing demand of the guitars.